Pedro Vite

-Pedro Jeampierre Vite Uca (born 9 March 2002) is an Ecuadorian professional footballer who plays as an attacking midfielder for Liga MX club UNAM and the Ecuador national team.
+Pedro Jeampierre Vite Uca (born 9 March 2002) is an Ecuadorian professional footballer who plays as an attacking midfielder for Liga MX club Pumas UNAM and the Ecuador national team.

-Career
+Club career

 Vite came up through the youth system at Independiente del Valle, going on to help the team win the U-20 Copa Libertadores in 2020.
 He made his professional debut for Independiente's reserve team, Independiente Juniors, in 2019 in the Ecuadorian Serie B. In 2021, Vite played his first season in the Ecuadorian Serie A, scoring two goals and tallying four assists in 14 appearances.
 He also played one match in the Supercopa Ecuador, and made ten appearances in the Copa Libertadores, scoring one goal and registering two assists across the tournament.

 On 5 August 2021, Vite signed with Major League Soccer side Vancouver Whitecaps FC.